Warp Drive: History

 Orbital Sciences Corporation was founded in 1982 to provide rocket engines and parts to aerospace and defense customers public and private.
 It has always been headquartered in Northern Virginia, like many other defense contractors.
 In 1993 it moved into its current complex in Sterling.

 At that time the short street where Orbital was located was known as Steeplechase Drive.
 In 2011 the company's executives, who were fans of Star Trek, asked the Loudoun County Board of Supervisors to formally rename the street Warp Drive, after the faster-than-light "warp drive" propulsion technology used by the franchise's starships.
 At the last meeting of the year, the board voted unanimously to grant the request.

 Officially, the county said the change was made to "improve the identity and to better integrate the Orbital campus."
 But supervisors were less formal when discussing the issue, which had originally been on a consent agenda.
 Several cast their votes with catchphrases from the original Star Trek series.
-"To Orbital, live long and prosper," said Steven Miller, who lived in Sterling.
-"Can you give me any speed, Scotty?", incorrectly using a Scottish accent as he did so.
+"To Orbital, live long and prosper," said Stevens Miller, who lived in Sterling.
+Board member Eugene Delgaudio asked, "Can you give me any speed, Scotty?", incorrectly using a Scottish accent as he did so.

 One supervisor, Jim Burton of the Blue Ridge District, tried to be serious.
 He reminded the board that "warp" had other meanings.
 "You need to think about it before you vote on it" he warned.
 "Would you prefer 'Beam me up, Scotty?'", the board's chairman replied.
 In the end the vote was unanimous.
 "What more uplifting motion could there possibly be than something that will literally make law out of a Star Trek joke?" concluded Miller.
 "It's a great idea.
 I look forward to driving on Warp Drive myself."
 Orbital agreed to reimburse the county for the approximately $500 it would cost to replace the street sign.

 The online Ashburn Patch noted how the name change reflected the changes to Loudoun County in the past two decades.
 While the western portion of the county has stayed largely rural and agricultural, as evoked by the street's original name of Steeplechase Drive, eastern Loudoun has grown tremendously during that same time as many businesses, in particular high-tech defense contractors like Orbital, have located in the area.
 "So Orbital's request to change the name of the road along its perimeter from Steeplechase Drive to Warp Drive brings to mind the county's dichotomy," it observed.
 "Out with the horse-racing theme and in with space."

 On September 18, 2017, Northrop Grumman announced plans to purchase Orbital for $7.8 billion in cash plus assumption of $1.4 billion in debt.
 Orbital shareholders approved the buyout on November 29, 2017.
 The FTC approved the acquisition with conditions on June 5, 2018, and one day later, Orbital was absorbed and became Northrop Grumman Innovation Systems.